 Engine power must also be considered as a sudden boost of power can create enough of a prop blast to lift the tail and drive the prop into the ground; so, the key is to be aware and “fly the airplane.”

-When you first start flying a tail wheel airplane, you are likely to keep it in the chocks if the wind is very strong, but practice makes perfect and sometime in the future you will be glad you formed this new habit.
+When you first start flying a tail wheel airplane, you are likely to keep it in the chocks if the wind is very strong, but practice makes perfect and this is a skill you can master while still operating a nose-wheel airplane.

 2. Avoid side-load on the wheels at touchdown unless you’re bored.

 You need to master landing going straight down the runway while aiming straight down the runway.
 We'll just call it landing “straight and straight.”

 Like anything else, it’s simple once you master it.